-On October 24, 2019, Justice and Development Party submitted a new draft law to the parliament for regulations on the tax system.
-The draft law proposes new valuable house taxes and accommodation taxes.
-If the draft law passes, 0.3%, 0.6%, and 1% tax will be applied on houses worth between TL 5-7.5 million, TL 7.5-10 million and over TL 10 million respectively.
-The draft law also offers to raise the maximum income tax and the stoppage collected from athlete's revenues, and to lift the tax exception on referees.
+On October 24, 2019, the Justice and Development Party submitted a new draft law to the parliament for regulations on the tax system.
+The draft law proposed new valuable house taxes and accommodation taxes.
+The Parliament ratified the law on November 21, 2019.
+According to the law, houses worth between TL 5-7.5 million, TL 7.5-10 million and over TL 10 million are taxed at rates of

+0.3%, 0.6% and 1%, respectively.
+The law also raised the maximum income tax and the stoppage collected from athlete's revenues, and lifted the tax exception on referees.